Ingrid of Sweden, Queen of Denmark

 In 1920, when Ingrid’s mother was eight months pregnant with her sixth child, she underwent mastoid surgery.
 An infection developed which killed Crown Princess Margaret, at the age of 38, and her unborn child on May 1, 1920.
 Ten-year-old Ingrid and four brothers ranging in age from three to fourteen years old were left motherless.
 In 1923, Ingrid’s father married Lady Louise Mountbatten, daughter of Prince Louis of Battenberg (later Louis Mountbatten, 1st Marquess of Milford Haven) and Princess Victoria of Hesse and by Rhine, a granddaughter of Queen Victoria.
 The couple remained childless and became King and Queen of Sweden in 1950.

-Ingrid was well educated and studied history, art history, and political science, and learned several languages.
-Her knowledge of art and culture was enhanced by long stays in Paris and Rome.
-Along with her father, stepmother, and brother Prince Bertil, Ingrid took a five-month journey through the Middle East in 1934-35.
+Ingrid was well educated.
+She studied history, art history, and political science, and learned several languages.
+Long stays in Paris and Rome enhanced her knowledge of art and culture.
+Along with her father, stepmother, and brother Prince Bertil, Ingrid took a five-month journey through the Middle East in 1934-1935.

 On March 15, 1935, Ingrid became engaged to Crown Prince Frederik of Denmark, her third cousin.
 The couple was married at Stockholm Cathedral (Storkyrkan) in Stockholm, Sweden on May 24, 1935.